-In 1925, the post office named it "Murrayville".
+In 1925, the post office named the area "Murrayville".
 The area between 216 street, 216A street, 48th ave and 48A avenue is one of the oldest subdivisions in Langley.
-Of the eight building lots in this subdivision there are still 6 heritage houses (built before 1930).
+Of the eight building lots in this subdivision, there are still 6 heritage houses (built before 1930).

 Among the historical buildings is an old church building that is currently being used by Holy Nativity Orthodox Church.

 Served by School District 35 Langley, Murrayville has two elementary schools and one high school; James Hill Elementary School, Langley Fundamental Elementary School, and Langley Secondary School.
 It also has a Christian elementary and secondary school: Credo Elementary School and Credo Secondary School.